- Aquatics

 - The Waikanae shoreline has a good sediment supply that has resulted in historical shoreline growth in the past.

-- If this trend continues, only a small amount of erosion (<10m) is projected to occur under low relative sea level rise (RSLR) scenarios associated with extremely large storms.
-However, the shoreline is projected to erode under higher RSLR scenarios over the next 30–100 years.
+- If this trend continues, only a small amount of erosion (10m) is projected to occur over the next 30 years, which will be associated with extremely large storms.
+However, the shoreline is projected to erode under higher RSLR scenarios over the next 50–100 years.

 - Waikanae Beach is susceptible to flooding from storm tides through the Waikanae Estuary and Waimeha Stream which provide pathways for flooding from the sea.